-Four Specific Areas Literacy Mathematics Understanding of the World Expressive Arts and Design
+Four Specific Areas-Literacy Mathematics Understanding of the World Expressive Arts and Design

 The prime areas begin to develop quickly in response to relationships and experiences, and run through and support learning in all other areas.
 The prime areas continue to be fundamental throughout the EYFS.
 The specific areas include essential skills and knowledge.
 They grow out of the prime areas and provide important contexts for learning.
-At Harvills, we have use our own EYFS skills progression to plan our teaching and learning experiences, to ensure the children build on previous knowledge and understanding and gain new skills which they can apply in all areas of the curriculum.
+At Harvills, we use the non-statutory curriculum guidance 'Devleopment Matters' along with our own EYFS skills progression to plan our teaching and learning experiences, to ensure the children build on previous knowledge and understanding and gain new skills which they can apply in all areas of the curriculum.
 This also enables all children to access all areas of the classroom and curriculum, following their own learning interests and challenging themselves.
 The curriculum is accessed through a combination of play, child-initiated and adult-directed activities.